iutools/iutools/doc/test-plan.md

   words underlined.
 - Click on an underlined word and make sure that:
     - The corrected text, as well as all the suggested spellings are  displayed in LATIN
-    - The FIRST suggestion is the original misspelled word
-    - The list shows the correct spelling in the list, ideally in SECOND place
+    - The list shows the correct spelling in the list, ideally in FIRST place
 - Test different ways of APPLYING a suggestion
     - Click on a mis-spelled word, CHOOSE an alternate spelling and hit Apply
       - Make sure that the chosen spelling is now displayed, and that the dialog box disappeared.
     - Click on a mis-spelled word, CHOOSE an alternate spelling, MODIFY IT and hit Apply
-      - Make sure that the modified spelling is now displayed, and that the dialog box disappeared.
+      - Make sure that the modified spelling is now displayed, and that the dialogbox disappeared.
     - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Apply
       - Make sure that the typed spelling is now displayed, and that the dialog box disappeared.